Use this page to find answers to common questions about Nature United.

 What does Nature United do?

-Founded as an independent charity in 2014, TNC Canada is headquartered in Toronto with field offices located across the country.
+Founded as an independent charity in 2014, Nature United is headquartered in Toronto with field offices located across the country.
 We are working to advance a vision of Canada where healthy communities and responsible economic development drive locally and globally significant conservation outcomes.

 Our priorities are: Innovating for Climate Change, Conserving at Scale, and Investing in People.
 We achieve these goals by focusing on global impact and reconcilliation.